orvi-tmp/learning-c-with-pebble/chapter06.md

     }

 The mistake here is that the last return statement will never be reached.
 The if statement will result in some value being returned and execution will never reach that last statement.

-This is an easy mistake to make.
-Fortunately, compilers will flag that last statement as an error and will usually force you to remove that statement.

 ### Functions as Parameters ###